 For those of you who don’t know, I had two home births.
 They were made possible by a wonderful, experienced midwife.
-Sometimes I feel like a leaf in a stream floating along and you just never know which way the current will go and who you may bump into that changes you life.
-I found my midwife by a blessing.
-She just happened to be the most amazing person with the exact skill set I needed to put me at ease and help me through my daughter’s challenging birth.
-I think the world of those that practice midwifery– whether for home births or in hospital settings.
-That is why I am excited to share with you today a personal story on becoming a midwife from a practicing midwife.
+Sometimes I feel like a leaf in a stream floating along.
+You just never know which way the current will go and who you may bump into that changes your life.
+I found my midwife by a blessing and she just happened to be the most amazing person.
+She had the exact skill set to put me at ease and help me through my challenging birth.
+I have a lot of respect for those that practice the midwifery profession- whether for out-of-hospital settings like home births or in hospital settings.
+That is why I am excited to share with you today a story about becoming a midwife.

+Emma Martinez, a practicing midwife in the United States, will share her story with you.
 I think you will find this story inspiring on many levels.
-Whether you are interested in becoming a midwife yourself, looking for a midwife, or just want to learn about someone’s amazing journey to become who they are and what they do, Emma Martinez shares her story with you!
+Maybe you are interested in becoming a midwife yourself or just looking for a midwife.
+Or maybe you just want to learn about someone’s amazing journey to become a midwife.
+Either way, I think you will enjoy learning who she is and what she does.

-Emma Martinez is a midwife with more than 5 years of practice experience who helps women before, during and after pregnancy and provides them with all the information needed.
-She is a natural caregiver and she does her best to make new moms and their babies feel safe so they can enjoy the best time of their lives!
+Emma Martinez is a midwife with more than 5 years of practice experience.
+She helps women before, during and after pregnancy and provides them with all the information they need.
+A natural caregiver, she does her best to make new moms and their babies feel safe.
+This is so they can enjoy the best time of their lives!

-As a mother herself, she knows what every new mom goes through so she is not only there to provide them with her practical knowledge but with emotional support and understanding as well.
-Writing for Find Your Mom Tribe enabled her to connect with other moms, as well as to share mom hacks, information, and tools to help them on this parenting journey.
+As a mother herself, she knows what every new mom goes through.
+She is not only there to provide them with practical knowledge but with emotional support and understanding as well.
+Writing for Find Your Mom Tribe enabled her to connect with other moms.
+Additionally she shares mom hacks, information, and tools to help them on this parenting journey.
 You can catch up with Emma and Find Your Mom Tribe on Facebook and Pinterest.